 Kalua pig (Kālua pork)

 With the look and texture of Wallpaper paste, only purple.
 It tastes worse than it looks.
 But you just must try it.
 Why? we had too and we want you to feel our pain.
-Apparently, it’s some god awful root mashed up.
-Pounding it in the arts and crafts displays beforehand is fun for old hands as you can take some of the hate out on it!
+Apparently, it’s some god-awful root mashed up (the Root of the Taro Plant, which actually makes nice chips!).
+Pounding it in the arts and crafts displays beforehand is fun, and for those that have already been subjected to its nastiness, you can take some of the hate out on it!

 Hawaiian sweet potato